Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 • The Downtown Seattle cruise terminal is located at the Bell Street Cruise Terminal at Pier 66, in the heart of Seattle’s waterfront.

-• This terminal is near Pike Place Market, placing it at the center of Seattle’s vibrant waterfront area.
+• This terminal is near Pike Place Market, putting it at the center of Seattle’s vibrant waterfront.

 Smith Cove Cruise Terminal at Pier 91